zoj613/polyagamma/README.md

 ```

 ### Cython
-The package also provides functions that can be imported in cython modules.
+The package also provides low-level functions that can be imported in cython modules.
 They are:
 - `random_polyagamma`
 - `random_polyagamma_fill`
 - `random_polyagamma_fill2`